luarvic/click2approve/README.md

   signature strokes, IP address, and browser data on completed tasks.
 - Maintain a user profile with display name, avatar, dark-mode preference, and email notification preferences.
-- Notify requesters and approvers by email when email delivery is enabled, including account, task, cancellation, deletion, and review notifications.
+- Notify requesters and assignees by email when email delivery is enabled, including account, task, cancellation, deletion, and review notifications.
 - Expose product edition and capability metadata so the shared UI can hide or block commercial-only features when it is connected to the open-source API.